wpswings/woo-refund-and-exchange-lite/readme.txt

 **7. Shiprocket Integration**: WooCommerce RMA provides customers with a straightforward interface.
 This interface lets businesses quickly create their ship engine by selecting ShipRocket as their shipping channel and submitting their API Key through the plugin configuration option.

 **8. Increase Communication Chances Using Messages**: WooCommerce Return Plugin allows your customers to send their product-related queries along with multimedia files and approach you to take relevant action.

+**9. Refund Shipping Charges**: With the WooCommerce refund plugin, customers can get a refund for the shipping charges as well.
+If the admin can utilize this feature to win their customer's trust in their WooCommerce store.
+But it is also important to note that this feature does not work with partial refunds, shipping charges are not refunded in those cases

 == STREAMLINING THE REFUND EXPERIENCE: EMPOWERING MERCHANTS AND CUSTOMERS ==